-NASA / KENNEDY SPACE CENTER / SCIENCE PHOTO LIBRARY NASA / KENNEDY SPACE CENTER / SCIENCE PHOTO LIBRARY
+LUIS ARGERICH / SCIENCE PHOTO LIBRARY LUIS ARGERICH / SCIENCE PHOTO LIBRARY

 Partial lunar eclipse.
 Lunar eclipses occur when the Earth moves between the Sun and the Moon.
 A partial lunar eclipse occurs when only a portion of the Moon is fully eclipsed, passing into the Earth's umbra.
+This shaded portion is at upper centre.
 The rest of the Moon has dimmed as it passes into the Earth's penumbra (a phenomenon known as a penumbral eclipse).
-This partial lunar eclipse was viewed from Merritt Island, Florida, USA, at 22:59 local time.
-The Full Moon, travelling west to east, is three-quarters of the way into the Earth's shadow.
-Photographed on 20 January 2000.
+Photographed from Chascomus, Argentina, on 4 June 2012.

 Model release not required.
 Property release not required.